AI WordPress Management: Run Your WordPress Site with AI Agents

 1. On your WordPress site:

-• Install and activate the MCP Adapter plugin (Plugins → Add New → search “MCP Adapter”)
+• Install and activate the MCP Adapter plugin (Plugins → Add New → search “MCP Adapter”, or download from GitHub)

 • Go to Users → Your Profile → Application Passwords